We may earn commission from links on this page, but we only recommend products we back.

 Drug testing, sometimes called drug checking, is an essential harm reduction tactic to ensure that a substance is truly what you think it is, and not adulterated by potentially toxic chemicals that could cause an unpleasant or fatal reaction.

 The best thing about drug checking is that you don’t need a whole chemistry lab to do it!
-In fact, you can test your drugs in the privacy of your own home with a drug checking kit such as for MDMA or LSD (DoubleBlind has partnered with the nonprofit harm reduction organization DanceSafe to bring these kits to our readers.)
+In fact, you can test your drugs in the privacy of your own home with a drug checking kit such as the ones we love and trust for MDMA or LSD from nonprofit DanceSafe.
 Indeed, drug checking is easy, requiring only a few reagents (liquid testers) to ascertain whether your substance is pure, or contains other elements.